minhnguyenit14/es6-import-sorter/README.md

 Define the start point of the sortable area.

-If this prop is undefined or empty, the start index of the file will be treated as the start point.
+If this prop is undefined or empty, the first line starts with `import` is the start point.

-Otherwise, the sortable area will start from the next line.
+Otherwise, the sortable area will start from the next line, right after the line matches with this prop.

 > This prop is compared strictly by '===' operator.